 Perlite & pumice are lightweight volcanic rocks with thousands of tiny holes on their surface.
 This makes them great for air flow, water retention & drainage.
 They also contain lots of other minerals like iron, calcium, etc.

 Thanks to this porous texture, your baby desert roses will have a lower chance of root rot–as the water drains out well.
 They also add some yummy minerals to the soil.
-These rocks can be quite dusty so you might want to rinse them first before mixing to increase germination rates.
+These rocks can be quite dusty so you might want to rinse them first before mixing to increase the germination rates.

 Vermicompost